neutrinus/everblu-meters/README.md

 ### Frequency adjustment
 Your transreciver module may be not calibrated correctly, please modify frequency a bit lower or higher and try again.
 You may use RTL-SDR to measure the offset needed.
+You can uncomment the part of the code in the `everblu-meters-esp8266.ino` file that scans all the frequencies around the meter frequency to find the correct one.

 ### Business hours
 Your meter may be configured in such a way that is listens for request only during hours when data collectors work - to conserve energy.
 If you are unable to communicate with the meter, please try again during business hours (8-16).